Andy Murray returns to Wimbledon for the first time since 2017 today - here's what you need to know

 With Wimbledon 2021 set to be an exciting one following a year out of action due to the coronavirus pandemic, here’s everything you need to know about Murray’s chances this year.

-The Scottish star and Wimbledon champion in 2013 and 2016 will take to Centre Court today this afternoon, with a current match time set of 4.45pm.
+The Scottish star and Wimbledon champion in 2013 and 2016 will take to centre court today at an estimated time of just after 6pm.

-However, this time could change and become later depending on the length and duration of earlier matches taking place throughout the day.
+Originally set to take place at 4.45pm, the match has been delayed according to the length and duration of other matches taking place today (June 28).

 He will be playing against Nikoloz Basilashvili, the Georgian player with a 24th seed who will no doubt prove tough competition for Murray following his recent knock-out from the Queen’s Club by top seed Italian Matteo Berrettini.

-Having won 3 grand slams in total during his sporting career so far, Murray has said he is eager to rise to the challenge of Wimbledon and the upcoming Tokyo Olympics.
+Having won three grand slams in total during his sporting career so far, Murray has said he is eager to rise to the challenge of Wimbledon and the upcoming Tokyo Olympics.

 Speaking at his press conference on Saturday June 26, Murray said he was “delighted to be back competing here again”.